Notes on Randomized Algorithms: Quantum circuits

 \subsection{Quantum computations}

-Putting everything together, a quantum computation consists of three stages: \begin{enumerate} \item We start with a collection of qubits in some known state $x_0$ (e.g., $\ket{000\dots 0}$). \item We apply a sequence of unitary operators $A_1, A_2, \dots A_m$ to our qubits. \item We take a measurement of the final superposition $A_m A_{m-1} \dots A_1 x_0$ that collapses it into a single state, with probability equal to the square of the amplitude of that state. \end{enumerate}
+Putting everything together, a quantum computation consists of three stages: \begin{enumerate} \item We start with a collection of qubits in some known state $x_0$ (e.g., $\ket{000\dots 0}$). \item We apply a sequence of unitary operators $A_1, A_2, \dots A_m$ to our qubits.
+Some of these unitary operators may be oracles $U_f$ or $U_w$ representing the input we actually care about. \item We take a measurement of the final superposition $A_m A_{m-1} \dots A_1 x_0$ that collapses it into a single state, with probability equal to the square of the amplitude of that state. \end{enumerate}

 Our goal is for this final state to tell us what we want to know, with reasonably high probability.